-⇒In Feb.
-2022, a cabinet decision was made on the Amendment Bill of the Act on Special Measures for the Reconstruction and Revitalization of Fukushima which includes the establishment of the new corporation.
-The bill will be submitted to the ordinary Diet session in 2022.
-A basic concept will also be formulated by the end of FY2021, and a basic plan for research and development, including creating new industries, will be formulated by the summer of 2022.
+⇒ In Mar.
+2022, the national government drew up a basic concept of an international education and research institute.
+The amendment bill of the Act on Special Measures for the Reconstruction and Revitalization of Fukushima was passed in May.
+This includes the establishment of the new corporation.
+A basic plan for research and development, including creating new industries, will be formulated by the summer of 2022.
+Mr. Yamazaki Koetsu, the former president of Kanazawa University, was appointed as the first president of the institute by the prime minister in Jul.
+2022.